drewdaemon/drewtate.io/_posts/2022-08-22-the-design-of-every-day-things.md

 #### Mapping

 In my apartment, I have three light switches in a row on my wall.
 They are located in the living area.
+The one in the middle controls the lighting in the living room area.
 The one furthest from the dining table controls the light that illuminates the dining area.
-The one closest to the dining table controls the lighting in the living room area.
-And the middle one does nothing (..._as far as I know_).
+And the one closest to the dining area does nothing (..._as far as I know_).

 I've lived here for three months but, when it's time to eat, I still occasionally reach for the switch closest to the dining area.
-My light switches are badly _mapped_.
+My light switches are badly _mapped_, leaving me to my trial-and-error.

 Mapping means harnessing the power of spatial analogies in design.
 When done successfully, the designed object is immediately understandable because the user can draw upon an obvious frame of reference.